Keksuccino/docs_fancymenu/docs/preload-layouts.md

 This will open a menu that lets you add local resources, web resources and resource pack resources to a list.

-Every resource in this list will get pre-loaded every time the game reloads its resources, so basically every time the resource loading screen is visible.
+Resources in this list are loaded during startup and Minecraft resource reloads.
+This increases loading time and memory use, so only add resources that must appear immediately.

 <br>